goauthentik/authentik/website/docs/user-group-role/user/user_basic_operations.md

 You can grant a user specific global or object-level permissions.
 Alternatively, you can add a user to a group that has the appropriate permissions, and the user inherits all of the group's permissions.

-For more information, review ["Permissions: global and object-level"](../access-control/permissions.md).
+For more information, review ["Permissions"](../access-control/permissions.md).

 ## Add a user to a group